bullenweg/bullenweg.github.io/README.md

 > Compare the Five For the Future pages from Automattic and WP Engine, two companies that are roughly the same size with revenue in the ballpark of half a billion.

 Matt implies Five For the Future is the only way to contribute to the WordPress ecosystem.
 Five For the Future counts direct contributions to the Matt-owned WordPress project, not the wider ecosystem.
 WP Engine contribute [Faust.js](https://faustjs.org/), sponsor [WPGraphQL](https://www.wpgraphql.com/) and develop [Local](https://localwp.com/) and [Advanced Custom Fields](https://www.advancedcustomfields.com/).

+### 2022-06-22

+#### Identifies GoDaddy as an "existential threat to WP's future"

+Days after being sued for subjecting his Mother's nurses to tales of Matt's thirst for Asian women, Matt makes similar accusations to those he has since made against WP Engine.
+Contemporaneously covered by WP Tavern in [Matt Mullenweg Identifies GoDaddy as a “Parasitic Company” and an “Existential Threat to WordPress’ Future”](https://wptavern.com/matt-mullenweg-identifies-godaddy-as-a-parasitic-company-and-an-existential-threat-to-wordpress-future).

+Matt subsequently deleted the tweets, and then blamed the tweets on a fever.

+> Okay no more tweeting while I have a fever, I'm going to have some @brodoNYC and rest.
+Sorry for the commotion. ~[@photomatt](https://twitter.com/photomatt/status/1540132508741709826)

+Maybe WP Engine just need to send Matt some Tylenol, instead of 8% of their revenue.

 ### 2022-06-09